anyswap/anyswap-docs/docs/HowItWorks/howItWorks.md

 **(b) Router using Bridged Assets**

 When the Router uses assets which are created using AnyswapV5ERC20.sol (Bridged assets), There is no need for a liquidity pool for the asset, since Multichain controls the supply of the asset on the chain where the contract resides.
 In this case the pool size is 'Unlimited'.
 For a Routed asset whose cross chain minting is entirely controlled by AnyswapV5ERC20, all that is required, is that a supply of that asset is added to the pool on the chain where the token was originally minted.
-A good example of this is MIM, which is created on Ethereum as a collateralized asset, but which has a series of bridges other chains (using AnyswapV5ERC20).
+A good example of this is MIM, which is created on Ethereum as a collateralized asset, but which has a series of bridges to other chains (using AnyswapV5ERC20).
 These bridges are incorporated into the Router.

 ![Router with Bridged Assets](/img/Router-MIM-bridged-assets.png)